 Jean-Louis was touched by the Disney magic beyond being selected and attending the 2017 event.

 A senior at Orlando Baptist Temple Prep in Orlando, the articulate youth has experienced homelessness to the extent that she once lived in a car with her mother.
-At the graduation ceremony held the closing Sunday, four special awards were given that signify Disney’s four guiding principals: curiosity, confidence, consistency and courage.
+At the graduation ceremony held on the closing Sunday, four special awards were given that signify Disney’s four guiding principles: curiosity, confidence, consistency and courage.
 Jean-Louis held her head high as she was given the award for consistency.

 “When Disney Dreamers Academy started a decade ago, we had high hopes that it would be a meaningful program that would change the lives of teens and the world around them,” said Tracey D. Powell, vice president of deluxe resorts for Walt Disney Parks and Resorts.